DigitalVS/Galaksija-Resources/README.md

 # Galaksija Resources

 This repository contains various resources for retro computer [Galaksija](https://en.wikipedia.org/wiki/Galaksija_(computer)) (eng.
 Galaxy).
-Most of this stuff is not available nowhere else and are created or adapted by me.
+Most of this stuff is not available nowhere else and is created or adapted by me.

 ## Expansion Slot PCB